 Facts About Intersection Accidents

 An intersection is a junction where two or more roads meet.
-The more roads that converge at an intersection, the more dangerous it becomes for cars which are crossing each other’s paths.
+The more roads that converge at a meeting, the more dangerous it becomes for cars crossing each other’s paths.

-Even though traffic signs and lights help guide vehicles through intersections, people often are left confused about which vehicle has the right of way, what the speed limit is, and more.
+Even though traffic signs and lights help guide vehicles through intersections, people often are left confused about which car has the right of way, what the speed limit is, and more.

 Intersection Laws in Utah

-The State of Utah has enacted various laws that address driving through intersections and addressing right-of-way in order to clear up any confusion drivers may have during their ventures and to overall make the drive safer.
-Any Cyclists, drivers, pedestrians, and any other person on the road are to obey these laws in order to avoid an intersection accident.
+The State of Utah has enacted various laws that address driving through intersections and managing right-of-way to clear up any confusion drivers may have during their ventures and make the drive safer.
+Any Cyclists, drivers, pedestrians, and any other person on the road are to obey these laws to avoid an intersection accident.

-ROW 41-6a-902 states that when two vehicles approach or enter an intersection from different highways at the same time, the driver to the left should yield right of way to the driver to the right.
+ROW 41-6a-902 states that when two vehicles approach or enter an intersection from different highways simultaneously, the driver to the left should yield right of way to the driver to the right.

 Types of Intersection Car Accidents

-There are various types of intersection accidents that can occur, including:
+Various types of intersection accidents can occur, including:

-Unregulated Intersections – Some intersections, likely found in neighborhoods and rural areas, do not have signs or traffic lights.
-This can cause confusion and lead to an accident.
+Unregulated Intersections: Some intersections, likely found in neighborhoods and rural areas, do not have signs or traffic lights.
+This can confuse and lead to an accident.

-U-Turns – A vehicle attempts to make a U-turn and ends up colliding with an oncoming vehicle.
+U-Turns – A vehicle attempts to make a U-turn and ends up colliding with an oncoming car.

-Failure to yield – Stop signs or red lights are used to instruct drivers to stop in the road and allow the flow of traffic.
-When a person fails to stop, they risk colliding with a vehicle that has the right of way.
+Failure to yield – Stop signs or red lights are used to instruct drivers to stop in the road and allow traffic flow.
+When a person fails to stop, they risk colliding with a vehicle in the right of way.

 Causes of Intersection Accidents

-The common cause of intersection car accidents is due to driver error; however, in some cases, the lack of signs or traffic lights is to blame.
+The common cause of intersection car accidents is driver error; however, the lack of signs or traffic lights is to blame in some cases.
 Some roads can even have some vegetation that causes visibility issues.
 Whenever a driver is to blame, the fault is easily determined.
 However, when another cause plays a factor, other companies, people, or government entities could be at fault as well.

-A skilled intersection collision attorney can evaluate the entirety of your case and help you determine who is at fault.
-If your case goes to court, a jury may be tasked with determining who is at fault.
+A skilled intersection collision attorney can evaluate your case’s entirety and help you determine who is at fault.
+If your case goes to court, a jury may be tasked with deciding who is at fault.
 In that case, you will have to present evidence from experts, eyewitnesses, traffic cameras, and any other information you can gather.
-It is helpful to have an attorney represent you to make sure you are obtaining all the information necessary so that you can get the compensation you deserve for any medical bills and damages of property you may have.
+It is helpful to have an attorney represent you to make sure you are obtaining all the required information to get the compensation you deserve for any medical bills and damages of property you may have.